To share and not share a singlet: control qubit and nonclassicality in teleportation: Quantum advantage and Quantum coherence of control qubit's state

-Let us now move to Protocol 2 where classical communication is allowed even when the switch is in the $\ket{\text{off}}$ state.
-The difference between the two fidelities in this protocol can also be written in terms of the coherence $c_z$ and can be expressed as
+Let us now move to Protocol 2 where classical communication is allowed even when the control qubit is in the $\ket{\text{off}}$ state.
+The quantum advantage in this protocol can also be written in terms of the coherence $c_z$ and can be expressed as